containers/podman/docs/source/markdown/podman-machine-rm.1.md

 Users get a display of what will be deleted and are required to confirm unless the option `--force` is used.

+The default machine name is `podman-machine-default`.
+If a machine name is not specified as an argument, then `podman-machine-default` will be removed.

 Rootless only.

 ## OPTIONS